 Nearly one in five Americans rely on rural health care and emergency physicians in these areas encounter many of the same challenges as their colleagues who practice in larger cities with more resources; staffing shortages, lack of available personal protective equipment, limited COVID-19 testing capacity, or drug shortages, to name a few.

 “Emergency physicians are the sentinels of America’s emergency care safety net.
-Now more than ever we need to rally behind our health care heroes, and that means ensuring they have the resources and support they need as they fight this protracted battle.” said William Jaquis, MD, FACEP, president of the American College of Emergency Physicians (ACEP) stated in a recent press release.
+Now more than ever we need to rally behind our health care heroes, and that means ensuring they have the resources and support they need as they fight this protracted battle.” said William Jaquis, MD, FACEP, former president of the American College of Emergency Physicians (ACEP) stated in a press release.